-Systems Management & Reporting
+Systems Management and Reporting

-Maintain and monitor factual case records in a variety of electronic student record systems (Maxient, Starfish, Student Information System).
+Maintain and monitor factual case records in a variety of electronic student record systems (Maxient, Starfish, Student Information System)

 Interpret University policy regarding students and making recommendations when policy changes are needed, based on trends in data.

 Prepare ad hoc reports, data requests and annual report for internal stakeholders.

 Assist in training and consulting with faculty, staff, students, parents, and external stakeholders on referrals.

 Provide relevant training around resources and support to campus partners including, but not limited to, Campus Safety and Security, Academic Advising, Counseling Center, Health and Wellness.

 Participate fully in the programming sponsored by the Office of the Dean of Students, including but not limited to Orientation, Family Weekend, Senior Week, and Commencement.

 Demonstrated knowledge of online student tracking systems and database management.